omkarbhat1995/Eomtet-Public/README.md

 This is just the ReadME document for the actual private repository as the original repository has exploits to gain certain certificates to gain access to the networks.
+Along with exploits to gain access to admin for Windows and Linux.

 Emotet Recreation
 ====================